Ispolin08/docker-symfony/README.md

 chmod 755 rebuild-all
 ```

-- Change parameters in this files as you need
+- Change parameters in this files as you need.

+If You are planning to use http auth you have to uncomment line in docker-compose.yml and
+create .htpasswd file in ./nginx folder.
+This file will be mounted to container.
+Also you have
+to uncomment lines in ./nginx/symfony.conf

+- Run for rebuilding all containers
 ```
 ./rebuild-all
 ```